Goldcrest partners logo

 Self-awareness is a prerequisite for learning and growth.
 It provides us with the perspective needed to understand ourselves better and to recognise our strengths and weaknesses.
 Having self-awareness is vital as, without it, it is almost impossible to focus attention where it is needed.
 Being honest with ourselves helps us gain an accurate evaluation of where we are currently relative to our aspirations.

 If we accurately know ourself, we can trust ourself, allowing us to approach challenges with less doubt and more certainty.
-Vondoursova was the first unseeded woman to win Wimbledon – something that would have been nigh on impossible to achieve without self-trust.
+In 2023, Vondoursova was the first unseeded woman to win Wimbledon – something that would have been nigh on impossible to achieve without self-trust.
 She clearly showed that she believed in herself, took the opportunity presented to her and demonstrated the resilience necessary to take the risk of truly showing up and giving her all.
 Crucially, self-trust decreases a person’s need for external validation or approval.
 Instead, it helps a person improve their conviction to pursue and achieve ambitious goals – be it to win Wimbledon or to achieve other personal or professional aims.

 Of course, knowing that self-awareness, self-acceptance and self-trust help us learn and perform better is very different to actually being able to do these things.